PhD in Public Policy & Public Administration

 Image of a TSPPPA doctoral student with long hair at a desk chair holding a stack of papers and a highlighter

-The PhD in Public Policy and Public Administration prepares students for research, administration and teaching positions in public policy.
+The PhD in Public Policy and Public Administration prepares students for research and teaching positions in academia, think tanks, government, and nonprofit organizations.

 Program Benefits